jinkim31/rospy_boilerplate/README.md

 ## Using with Anaconda virtual environment

 1. Install Anaconda: https://www.anaconda.com/
+IMPORTANT: When the installer says it would set environmental variables for you, say NO. It will ruin ROS env variables
 2. Create new virtual environment
 ```
 conda create -n ros python=3.8